joshbegley/nyt-latest/README.md

 **Hezbollah Has Been Weakened.
-That Might Not Last**\
+That Might Not Last.**\
-`Israel has decimated Hezbollah’s senior leadership and military infrastructure. `\
+`Israel has decimated Hezbollah’s senior leadership and military infrastructure.`\
 https://nytimes.com/2024/11/27/opinion/hezbollah-israel-lebanon-ceasefire.html

 **John Fetterman Wants Democrats to Stop Freaking Out**\